 Exchange Financial Disclosures

 California law requires the parties to exchange financial information in all divorce cases.
-Both parties are expected to make first financial disclosures within 60 days of serving each other.
+Both parties are expected to make initial financial disclosures within 60 days of serving each other.
 The Petitioner will always need to complete the Preliminary Disclosures, even if the other party does not respond.
 If the parties are filing a Marital Settlement Agreement, both parties will need to complete the Preliminary Disclosures.
 Financial disclosures consist of each party identifying the assets and debts in which they believe are separate and community property.
-A secondary Final Disclosure is also required; however this requirement can be waived by both parties.
+A secondary Final Disclosure is also required; however, this requirement can be waived by both parties.
 Once the parties complete the exchange of financial disclosures, the final judgment documents can be prepared.

 Completing your Los Angeles County Divorce

-The easiest way to complete a Los Angeles County divorce is when both parties are willing to sign a Marital Settlement Agreement.
+The easiest way to finish a Los Angeles County divorce is when both parties are willing to sign a Marital Settlement Agreement.
 The Los Angeles Superior Court will need a Marital Settlement Agreement for marriages with children or marriages of usually more than 3-5 years.
 The final divorce judgment will contain a marital settlement agreement.
 The marital settlement agreement will outline how the marital estate will be divided pursuant based on the agreement of the parties.
 Both parties will sign the agreement and file it along with the judgment with the court clerk to finish the divorce.

 In shorter marriages or marriages without children, assets or debts, it is possible to complete the divorce case without an agreement if the other party has not filed a response.